This super creamy, milkshake-like oatmeal smoothie recipe is made with oats, raisins, cinnamon, and vanilla. It tastes just like an oatmeal cookie!

 - Add all ingredients, except ice, to a blender container in the order listed.
 Cover and process on high for 45 seconds, or until smooth.

 - Add the ice.
-Cover and blend on high for another 45 seconds, using the tamper to press the ice down into the blades.
+Cover and blend on high for another 45 seconds to 1 minute, using the tamper to press the ice down into the blades.

 - Pour into two glasses and serve immediately.

 Made this before work today.
 Quick, nutritious, filling, and delicious!!!
 May try adding some ginger next time too 🙂